Guuruuu/Web-Application-Project/README.md

 By following these steps, you will create a directory for your web application, write a Dockerfile, build and test your Docker container locally on the EC2 instance, and finally push the container image to Amazon ECR.

-### 3. Create an ECS Cluster, Service, and Task Definition
+### 3. Create an ECS Cluster, Service, and Task Definition Using Fargate
 1. **Create an ECS Cluster**:
    - Open the Amazon ECS console.
    - Click on "Create Cluster".
-   - Choose "EC2 Linux + Networking".
+   - Choose "Networking only (Fargate)".
    - Configure your cluster and create it.

 2. **Create a Task Definition**:
    - In the ECS console, click on "Task Definitions".
    - Click on "Create new Task Definition".
-   - Select "EC2" as the launch type.
+   - Select "Fargate" as the launch type.
    - Configure your task definition by adding the container details (e.g., image URI from ECR, memory, CPU, port mappings).
    - Create the task definition.

 3. **Create an ECS Service**:
    - In the ECS console, go to your cluster.
    - Click on "Create" under "Services".
-   - Choose "EC2" as the launch type.
+   - Choose "Fargate" as the launch type.
    - Configure the service (e.g., service name, number of tasks).
    - Select the task definition created earlier.
    - Create the service.